Weiwang M50F

-The Weiwang M50F is a MPV produced by Weiwang, a sub-brand of BAIC.
+The Weiwang M50F is a minivan produced by Weiwang, a sub-brand of BAIC.
 A more premium variant called the Weiwang M60 is also available with more radical styling and upgraded powertrain.

 Overview

 The Beijing Auto Weiwang M50F was launched in November 2016 with a 7-seat 2/2/3 configuration.
 There are two powertrain options with the 1.3 liter turbo engine mated to a six-speed manual transmission, and the 1.5 liter engine mated to a five-speed manual transmission.

 Platform sharing

 Weiwang is a brand under the Beiqi Yinxiang Automobile, a joint venture between Beijing Auto (Beiqi) and the Yinxiang Motorcycle Group from Chongqing.
 This joint venture also sells the Huansu brand and the Weiwang M50F is based on the same platform as the Huansu H3.